wyattmitchell/webexmon/README.md

 - v.2.1.0 - Added action, harmless and loglevel functionality.
 - v.2.1.1 - Force ReportToSpace message encoding to correct emoji in room name error - Thanks Jeremy Knutson.
             Catch errors and bypass when events are missing required fields.
 - v.2.2.0 - Add license processing functionality.
+- v.2.2.1 - Fix handling of Team Spaces (isModerator flag enabled)

 ## Acknowledgements
 Thanks to Jim Martin for sharing the logging and token handling components and the awesome script this is based on.